wiseodd/wiseodd.github.io/_drafts/2023-12-13-volume-form.md

 Consequently, the determinant of the metric $\abs{\det G}$ transforms into $\abs{\det G} \, \abs{J^{-1}}^2$.
 This transformation rule ensure if $\hat{v}, \hat{w}$ are the representations of $v, w$ in $y$-coordinates, then $\hat{v}^\top \widehat{G} \hat{w} = v^\top G w$.
 That is, the value of the inner product is independent of the choice of coordinates.
+In other words, this rule is to make sure we are referring to the same abstract object (in this case inner product, which is an abstract function) even when we use a different representation.

 Now, if $f \, dx$ is a volume form in $x$-coordinates, then